-support for funding applications to facilitate affordable housing construction.
+for funding applications to facilitate affordable housing construction.

-contract plan checking services and support for funding applications to facilitate affordable housing construction.
+funding applications to facilitate affordable housing construction.

-3.813 Conservation and Continue to facilitate and expedite the (2007-13) Between 50 and 100 permits Objective met.
-Recommend Rehabilitation of Existing rehabilitation and reconstruction of existing issued each year for improvement, continued implementation.
-Units housing through improved review times rehabilitation and conservation of existing and project assistance. units.
+3.813 Conservation and Continue to facilitate and expedite the (2007-13) Between 50 and 100 permits issued Objective met.
+Recommend continued Rehabilitation of Existing rehabilitation and reconstruction of existing each year for improvement, rehabilitation and implementation.
+Units housing through improved review times and conservation of existing units. project assistance.